timohe/aoe3-elo-overlay/README.md

 ## Prerequisites
 * Unfortunately the game UI is build with a lot of dynamic resizing, so OCR struggles with that
-* To solve the problem I created a little UI mod which makes the name position static and also changes the names to be black on white
+* To solve the problem I created a little UI mod which makes the name position static and also changes the names to be black on white.
+* This application will only work with the mod installed.
+Multiplayer is still possible.

 ## Installation
 * Use the .msi to install it or use the .exe to run it without installation